 The cast then added a fourth member for the third tape.
-Alberto Distefano wanted to join the cast because “it sounded like a fun idea and it let [him] be with [his] friends.”
+Alberto wanted to join the cast because “it sounded like a fun idea and it let [him] be with [his] friends.”
 Alberto was a natural on the air, giving the special Christmas Show that was done an extra-added lift.
-This show, up until just recently, had been the best “Moore Hits in the Morning” show ever produced, because of the perfect levels (only a little feedback) of everyone’s voice/ music.
+This show, up until just recently, had been the best “MHITM” show ever produced, because of the perfect levels (only a little feedback) of everyone’s voice/ music.
 The same thing went for the next show, again based on Christmas, but used Christmas comedy songs instead of the previous tape’s classic Christmas songs.

 The Last Member, For Now

 The cast then added one more member, , for it’s Millennium “Mayhem” Show.
 This show came only twelve hours after the new millennium hit, and had song themes that were based on the new century.
 Dave commented on why he wanted to join the cast, “I listened to the Christmas tape, and was amazed at what I heard, so I asked to join.”

 Best Song EVER!
 Show is Dubbed A Masterpiece

 Finally, on February 12, 2000, all five members of “94.2 Radio” made a tape to decide what the best song of all time happened to be.
 Jim spent hours planning for this show, which could not fit in only a 90-minute tape.
 It ended up being a two-hour show, and the careful, down-to-the-second planning clearly made this the best show ever produced by the team.
 Chris commented on this show, “The sound quality and the setup made everything fit right in”.
 The number one song of all time, in Mike’s eyes, was “surprising”, but deserved the title of “the best.”
 Later that day, he cast decided to add one more tape to the MHITM library.
 This tape was a 94.2 Radio Party, with party music, and totally (as Chris would say) on a whim.